yromano/cqr/datasets/README.md

 ## Data subject to copyright/usage rules

 Please follow the instruction in the main [README](https://github.com/yromano/cqr/blob/master/README.md) file, describing how to download and process the MEPS datasets.

+Once downloaded, copy the the three files 'meps_19_reg.csv', 'meps_20_reg.csv', and 'meps_21_reg.csv' to this folder.